Quviq/CIPs/CIP-plutus-modules/README.md

 them.
 This requires extending the API of the CEK machine, to support evaluating a UPLC term *in a given environment*, and returning a `CekValue`, rather than a discharged `NTerm`, because discharging a `CekValue` loses sharing.
-Losing sharing is unacceptable becayse it introduces a potentially exponential space cost for acyclic structures, and leads to non-termination in the case of cyclic structures (created by 'Module-level recursion').
+Losing sharing is unacceptable because it introduces a potentially exponential space cost for acyclic structures, and leads to non-termination in the case of cyclic structures (created by 'Module-level recursion').